Tomoko and Mother in the Bath: Capture

 W. Eugene Smith and his wife Aileen Mioko Smith lived in Minamata from 1971 to 1973, with the specific aim of bringing Minamata disease to public attention.
 During those three years Smith took thousands of photographs, leading to the production of numerous magazine articles, exhibitions and a book.
 Smith realised that a single, striking photograph was required to become a symbol of Minamata disease.
 In Smith's own words, "It grew and grew in my mind that to me the symbol of Minamata was, finally, a picture of this woman [the mother], and the child, Tomoko.
 One day I simply said […] let us try to make that symbolic picture".

 Tomoko's parents allowed Smith to photograph their daughter's body, in the hope that it might draw attention to the plight of similar families in Minamata and other pollution victims all over the world.
 Ryoko Kamimura was keen for the photograph to portray her daughter in a sympathetic manner and actively collaborated with Smith to stage the perfect shot.
 Jim Hughes, (a biographer) said of Smith, "Although he wanted a photograph that would clearly show Tomoko's deformed body, Gene told me it was Ryoko Uemura, the mother, who suggested the bathing chamber".
 The photograph was finally taken on a chilly afternoon in December 1971, with Ryoko, Tomoko, Smith and his wife Aileen all cramped into the small bathing room.
-Taken with a Minolta SR-T 101 and super wide 16mm Rokkor lens.
+It was taken with a Minolta SR-T 101 and super wide 16mm Rokkor lens.